The Seedly Money Framework: The Complete Guide to Winning Your Finances in 2022 & Beyond

 - Property/ Real Estate Investment Trusts (REITs)

 Having a diversified portfolio helps to reduce your risks, which is great for beginner investors who just want to dip their toes into the investment world.

-Investment Level 3: Optimise My Investments for Better and Higher Returns
+Investment Level 3: Optimise Your Investments for Better and Higher Returns

 Once you are in the market and have received your first quarter of dividends or results, you’ll want to figure out how to beat the market and push for higher returns.

-- Why: This is the next level and I would grade this from Level 3 to 100.
-How far you go and how good you get at investing will depend on your years of practice and experience.
+- Why: This is the next level and how far you go and how good you get at investing will depend on your years of practice and experience.